 For that matter, if you accept it as canon, much of the actual movie couldn't have happened without you being in the right place to help out the characters.

-The final villain of the second Ace Attorney game does not dirty his own hands, but rather, hires an assassin to carry out his murder plot.
+The final villain of the second Phoenix Wright: Ace Attorney game does not dirty his own hands, but rather, hires an assassin to carry out his murder plot.
+The assassin himself is a very gentlemanly and honorable person, which helps tie up the case for Phoenix.

 You can also be this, should you side with Mister House.
 If you end the game with Evil Karma, the ending slide even states that House "afforded [the Courier] with every luxury at his disposal in the Lucky 38, partly out of gratitude, and partly out of fear."